The Right to Reside Condition is set out in Section 246 (5) of the Social Welfare Consolidation Act 2005 (as amended).

 - Irish nationals have a right of residence in Ireland.

-- UK and EU nationals coming in from the Common Travel Area (CTA) also have a right to reside here under the CTA agreement.
+- UK nationals coming in from the Common Travel Area (CTA) also have a right to reside here under the CTA agreement.

 - EEA nationals who are employed or self-employed in Ireland have a right to reside.